 - April 18 – Application closes at 11:59 p.m.

 - ~ May 5 – Notifications sent to applicants.
-Applicants will receive a notice of: 1) Grant or 2) Declination.
-Notices will be sent to applicants via email.
+Applicants will receive a decision via email.

 - May 20 – Deadline for recipients to submit (via email or in person) contracts and official offer letters on letterhead